esovetkin/biketour/README.md

 Suggestions, critic (raise an issue) and pull requests are welcome!

 The program is written to satisfy my needs to ease my double century ride.
 Currently, it can be used only as a python library.
-There are not even a command-line interface is provided.
+There is even no command-line interface.
 However, this is planned in future.

 ## ToDO features: